jjorissen52/bullhorn_interface/README.rst

     Test Passed.

-If your test passed,that means your ``conf.py`` and ``bullhorn_secrets.py`` files are being read without issue.If your use case allows your to proceed with the stated limitations of the default configurations, you can skip straight to the section about usage.

 Now lets modify our configuration and secrets files.
 If we want the ability the make multiple concurrent API calls, we need to tell the conf to use a database and will need to set up a PostgreSQL database to store